ZhongShusheng/aivreg_stata_package/README.md

 ## Description

-aivreg implements the anti-IV estimator outlined in Bell et al. (2025).
-The method allows consistent estimation of hedonic prices when an imperfectly informative variable (anti-IV) for a confounder exists.
-Example: the cost of flood risk to home prices, where buyer income is informative for unobserved home quality.
+aivreg  implements the anti-IV estimator outlined in Bell, Billings, Calder-Wang, & Zhong (2024).
+The method allows the user to estimate consistent, unbiased hedonic prices when the error term is caused by an imperfectly informative variable (anti-IV) for a confounding variable.
+Examples include the implicit price of flood risk to home prices, where buyer income is informative for unobserved home quality, or the implicit price of job safety to wages, where test scores are informative for worker skills.

 ## Download Instructions

 ## Options

 ### Estimator
-    If estimator is blank, aivreg defaults to OLS using ivreg2, reg, reghdfe, or ivreghdfe.
-    If estimator = gmm, aivreg uses the GMM estimator (default weight matrix = identity).
-    If estimator = 2sls, aivreg uses GMM with the optimal homoskedastic weight matrix.
-    With one anti-IV, 2SLS and OLS yield identical point estimates.
+    estimator can be left blank, and aivreg will default to using OLS to estimate the relationships by calling ivreg2, reg, reghdfe, or ivreghdfe; this is equivalent to specifying ols.
+If it is set to gmm, instead the GMM estimator is used, defaulting to the identity weight matrix.
+And if set to 2sls, aivreg uses GMM but sets the weight matrix to the optimal weight matrix under homoskedasticity, which yields equivalent point estimates as ols if there is only one anti-IV.

 ### Model specification
-    aiv(varlist)   One anti-IV for OLS, multiple for GMM (switches automatically). control(varlist) Exogenous controls included in both stages. fe(varlist)    Fixed effects absorbed using reghdfe/ivreghdfe.
-Not allowed with GMM. weight(...)
-For OLS, use Stata weight syntax (e.g. [aw=wt]).
-                   For GMM, provide just the variable name; GMM uses probability weights. weightmatrix() Square matrix with (# amenities + # controls + 2 × # anti-IVs).
+    aiv(varlist)   specifies the anti-IV variables.
+OLS supports one anti-IV; GMM allows multiple. aivreg will automatically switch to GMM if multiple anti-IVs are specified. control(varlist) specifies exogenous control variables included in both stages.
+These represent additional controls on which conditional independence of the anti-IV and the outcome given the latent confounder holds. fe(varlist)    absorbs fixed effects using reghdfe or ivreghdfe.
+If unspecified, then aivreg calls reg or ivreg2 instead.
+This is not available in GMM. weight(...)    allows either probability/frequency/analytic weights for OLS or probability weights for GMM.
+For the OLS estimator, use brackets: for example, weight([aw=wt]) (see weight for guidence).
+For GMM, only place the variable to weigh by: for example, weight(varname).
+GMM uses probability weights.
+    weightmatrix() is the moment weight matrix for GMM.
+Should be square with the number of rows equalling the number of amenities + number of controls + 2 X number of anti-IVs.
 Defaults to identity.
+(For GMM only.)

 ### Estimation & storage
-    eststo(name)   Stores results under name.
-    savefirst      Reports and stores first-stage regression.
-    firststo(name) Stores first-stage estimates under name.
-    displayaiv     Displays coefficient on predicted anti-IV (not with AR CIs).
+    eststo(name)   stores the fitted model under name for later retrieval. aivreg is also compatible with the syntax eststo: aivreg. savefirst      reports and stores the first-stage regression.
+If firststo(name) is unspecified, then the first stage is named _ivreg2_varname, where varname is the anti_IV's variable name. firststo(name) stores the first-stage estimates under name. displayaiv     displays the coefficient on the predicted anti-IV (not available with Anderson–Rubin CIs).

 ### Variance & inference
-    vce(type)      ar (Anderson–Rubin, default), boot (bootstrap), asymp (asymptotic). cluster()      Cluster-robust SEs.
-    reps(#)        Bootstrap replications.
-    seed(#)        Bootstrap seed.
+    vce(type)      specifies the variance estimator:  ar for Anderson–Rubin (default), bootstrap for bootstrap SEs, asymptotic for asymptotic SEs via ivreg2 or ivreghdfe. cluster()      provides cluster-robust SEs.
+    reps(#)        sets the number of bootstrap repetitions.
+Defaults to 50. seed(#)        sets the random seed for bootstrap reproducibility.

 ## Saved results